Dana-Mazen/URIGH/README.md

 - Use Apache Tomcat or any servlet container
 - Place the project in the webapps folder or deploy via IDE
 - Access in browser: http://localhost:8080/urigh/

-Notes:
-- Minimal frontend; focus is on backend and full-stack logic
-- Servlets handle actions like login, registration, updates, and report viewing

 ## Author